13th November 2020

 - Evidence confirms that supporting and developing mental wellbeing enables pupils to engage in effective learning, which we know has seen massive disruptions.

-How Worth-it supports schools develop pupil mental health and wellbeing
+How Worth-it supports schools to develop pupil mental health and wellbeing

 Our range of pupil wellbeing support can be provided at a universal or targeted level.
 Providing support for all pupils or targeted groups of young people who may be struggling more than others.
 Our wellbeing support can be delivered remotely through coaching or online workshop facilitation or in-house when things return to ‘normal’!

-Wellbeing lessons for pupils to cope with COVID-19
+Wellbeing resources and materials to support pupils to cope with COVID-19’

-Delivered by our team of trained experts, these HERO workshops empower children and young people to explore a range of practical strategies helpful for managing day-to-day challenges caused by the impact of Covid19.
+The materials and resources you will access through our Wellbeing Club will empower children and young people to explore a range of practical strategies helpful for managing day-to-day challenges caused by the impact of COVID-19.
 Supporting them develop a range of personal strategies that they can use to support their mental health and wellbeing.
+We are looking for 30 Secondary schools to participate in an exclusive Preview of Wellbeing Club to help us develop this support for schools and receive the materials and support at a significantly reduced preview rate.

 Our Resilience coaching for young people gives schools the opportunity to offer one-to-one mental health support sessions for young people aged 13 and older.
 These sessions help young people build resilience and overall mental wellbeing.
 Doing this supports them to develop a range of wellbeing strategies that help them manage change, challenges and adversity.